-Prereq: Acceptance into ETRO program.
+Credits: 5 Class hours: 5 lecture Prereq: Acceptance into ETRO program.
+Coreq: ETRO 120L Comments: Credit by exam is not an available option.

-Coreg: ETRO 120L

 Description: This class offers the basic theory of electricity from the atomic theory to filter circuits.
 It also includes Ohm's Law, DC and AC circuits, network analysis, sinusoidal and nonsinusoidal voltages and current, resonant circuits, and meters.